-Congress should establish a globally competitive smart-cities project.
+Congress should authorize and fund develop a globally competitive smart-cities program.

 The United States is missing an opportunity to be a global leader in smart cities-cities that rely on networked sensors and data technologies to drive decision-making and improve municipal services and infrastructure, including transportation, due in part to a lack of federal support or guidance.
+Though the Department of Transportation launched a smart city pilot in 2015, it was a one-off project and the country lacks any ongoing, institutionalized smart city development program.
 Congress should establish a smart-city pilot program and funding mechanism to spur the development of comprehensive smart-city services that leverage the Internet of Things.

-More details: Daniel Castro and Joshua New, "Accelerating Data Innovation: A Legislative Agenda for Congress" (Information Technology and Innovation Foundation, Center for Data Innovation, May 2015), https://www.datainnovation.org/2015/05/accelerating-data-innovation-a-legislative-agenda-for-congress.
+More details: Joshua New, Daniel Castro, and Matt Beckwith, "How National Governments Can Help Smart Cities Succeed" (Information Technology and Innovation Foundation, Center for Data Innovation, October 2018), http://www2.datainnovation.org/2017-national-governments-smart-cities.pdf.